Akoya Biosciences, Inc. (NASDAQ:AKYA) Shares Sold by BlackRock Inc.

-BlackRock Inc. lowered its stake in Akoya Biosciences, Inc. (NASDAQ:AKYA) by 7.1% during the third quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+BlackRock Inc. lessened its holdings in shares of Akoya Biosciences, Inc. (NASDAQ:AKYA) by 7.1% during the 3rd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
 The fund owned 410,397 shares of the company’s stock after selling 31,388 shares during the quarter.
-BlackRock Inc. owned about 1.10% of Akoya Biosciences worth $5,728,000 at the end of the most recent quarter.
+BlackRock Inc. owned approximately 1.10% of Akoya Biosciences worth $5,728,000 at the end of the most recent quarter.

-A number of other hedge funds and other institutional investors also recently bought and sold shares of the business.
-Price T Rowe Associates Inc. MD acquired a new position in Akoya Biosciences in the second quarter valued at about $9,682,000.
-FMR LLC acquired a new position in Akoya Biosciences in the second quarter valued at about $7,703,000.
-Vanguard Group Inc. acquired a new position in Akoya Biosciences in the second quarter valued at about $6,671,000.
-Perceptive Advisors LLC acquired a new position in Akoya Biosciences in the second quarter valued at about $5,802,000.
-Finally, Wells Fargo & Company MN acquired a new position in Akoya Biosciences in the second quarter valued at about $4,270,000.
+A number of other institutional investors and hedge funds have also made changes to their positions in the business.
+Candriam Luxembourg S.C.A. acquired a new stake in Akoya Biosciences during the 3rd quarter worth $590,000.
+Exchange Traded Concepts LLC acquired a new stake in Akoya Biosciences during the 3rd quarter worth $2,679,000.
+Marshall Wace LLP acquired a new stake in Akoya Biosciences during the 2nd quarter worth $471,000.
+Morgan Stanley acquired a new stake in Akoya Biosciences during the 2nd quarter worth $2,138,000.
+Finally, Blackstone Inc acquired a new stake in Akoya Biosciences during the 2nd quarter worth $967,000.
 27.63% of the stock is currently owned by institutional investors.

+In other Akoya Biosciences news, Director Garry Ph.D.
+Nolan sold 25,000 shares of the company’s stock in a transaction dated Thursday, December 9th.
+The shares were sold at an average price of $12.67, for a total value of $316,750.00.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.

-A number of brokerages have issued reports on AKYA.
-Zacks Investment Research upgraded shares of Akoya Biosciences from a “sell” rating to a “hold” rating in a research note on Tuesday, January 11th.
-Morgan Stanley cut their price target on shares of Akoya Biosciences from $24.00 to $20.00 and set an “overweight” rating on the stock in a research note on Tuesday, February 15th.
-One research analyst has rated the stock with a hold rating and four have given a buy rating to the company.
-According to data from MarketBeat.com, the company presently has a consensus rating of “Buy” and a consensus price target of $24.00.
+Several research analysts have recently weighed in on the stock.
+Morgan Stanley lowered their price target on shares of Akoya Biosciences from $24.00 to $20.00 and set an “overweight” rating on the stock in a research report on Tuesday, February 15th.
+Zacks Investment Research raised shares of Akoya Biosciences from a “sell” rating to a “hold” rating in a research report on Tuesday, January 11th.
+One investment analyst has rated the stock with a hold rating and four have issued a buy rating to the stock.
+According to data from MarketBeat.com, the stock currently has a consensus rating of “Buy” and a consensus target price of $24.00.

 Akoya Biosciences, Inc, a life sciences technology company, provides spatial biology solutions focused on transforming discovery and clinical research.
 The company offers single-cell imaging solutions that allow researchers to phenotype cells with spatial context and visualize how they organize and interact to influence disease progression and treatment response.